 You are seriously thinking about retirement.
-You have attended the Retirement Planning Class, and you are trying to make some decisions.
+You have attended the Retirement Planning Seminar, and you are trying to make some decisions.
 What should you do now?

 Request a formal estimate

 You can perform you own retirement estimates as often as you like by using the online calculator.
 However, SCERA recommends that you request a formal estimate within two years of your anticipated retirement date by submitting a Formal Retirement Estimate Request form.
 For comparison, you may request estimates for up to three retirement dates.
 The formal estimate will provide estimated benefit amounts for the various Benefit Payment Options.
 It will also tell you the value of converting your current balance of accrued sick leave to retirement service credit.

 Gather your supporting documents